nextcloud/documentation/developer_manual/app/app/api/provisioning_api.rst

 1 Installation
 --------------
 To install the Provisioning API do the following:
-Unpack the tar-file your downloaded as superuser with:
+Unpack the tar-file you downloaded as superuser with:

 * tar zxvf file.tar.gz	or
 * tar jxvf file.tar.bz2